etf1/go-config/README.md

 The main differences with confita are the following:

- - all the backend matched value are write on given struct
+ - all the backend matched value is written on a struct (confita will only load the last backend that matched at least one value)
- - the last loader that matches the config key will override the previous match
+ - the last backend that matches the config key will override the previous match
  - we allow to override by empty string

 # Quick Usage